 If TikTok weren’t the most talked-about new social media platform, this kind of media fuss wouldn’t be possible.
 If the government is paying attention, then surely company owners should as well.

-To their relief, businesses now have a level playing field thanks to the introduction of TikTok for Business.
+To their relief, businesses now have a level playing field thanks to the introduction of TikTok Strategy for business.
 Now is the time to delve headfirst into this new platform to explore what it can do for your business since it has a bunch of new features meant to increase brand engagement.

 The competition on TikTok is still very low, despite the growing number of brands using the platform.
 Joining the platform now allows you to be an early adopter of game-changing technology in your industry.